straider/coding-dojo/QuickReferenceGuide/Exercises.md

 - Are there short-notation operators for basic mathematical operations?
 - Does the language have increment and decrement operators ( postfix and prefix forms )?<br />**Yes**, but only in postfix form.
 - Does the language have bitwise operators ( AND, OR, XOR, One's Complement, Shift - left and right )?
 - Does the language provide a decimal type suitable for money and currency operations ( avoiding floating point precision errors )?
+- Does the language allow Cardinal ( also known as Unsigned Numbers )?

+Exercises:

+- Calculate the circumference of a circle with radius 8 ( 2πr );
+- Calculate the area of a circle with radius 8 ( πr^2 );

 ## 4.2.
 Strings